LYSmileLion/apisix/docs/en/latest/getting-started.md

 ### Troubleshooting

-You can try these troubleshooting steps if you are unable to proceed as suggested in the docs above.

-Please [open an issue](/docs/general/contributor-guide#submit-an-issue) if you run into any bugs or if there are any missing troubleshooting steps.

-- Make sure that all required ports (**default 9080/9443/2379**) are available (not used by other systems or processes).
+- Make sure that all required ports (**default 9080/9443/2379**) are not used by other systems or processes.

-    You can run the command below to terminate the processes that are listening on a specific port (on Unix-based systems).
+    The following are commands to terminate a process that is listening on a specific port (on unix-based systems).

     ```bash
     sudo fuser -k 9443/tcp
     ```

-- If the Docker container keeps restarting or IS failing, log in to the container and observe the logs to diagnose the problem.
+- If the Docker container keeps restarting or failing, log in to the container and observe the logs to diagnose the problem.

     ```bash
     docker logs -f --tail container_id